tyleransom/DScourseS18/DatabaseMgmt/README.md

 ### 4.3 `Plots.jl` (Julia)
 `Plots.jl` is a package that came about in the past year.
 Its innovation is that, once the user provides it with code, it can output graphics using any other package as a backend.
 For example, a user can write some code to create a data visualization which creates a graphic using `ggplot2`.
 Then, by only tweaking one option in that code, the user could output the same graphic in `matplotlib`.
 This package is a nice way to only have to code once but be able to create graphics in many different styles.

+### 4.4 Tableau
+Tableau is a software company that produces interactive data visualization products.
+Tableau primarily bills itself as an interactive product, but there are workarounds to interact with JavaScript and R (see [here](https://stackoverflow.com/questions/18754853/scripts-or-plug-ins-for-tableau)).
+We won't be covering Tableau in this course, but it is a commonly used visualization tool in the real world, so you should at least know what it is.

 ## 5. Modeling
 Now that you've collected your data, cleaned it up, and visualized it, you're ready to start doing some statistical modeling.
 The main objectives of statistical modeling are as follows: